 You may be a computer whiz, a scientific genius, or a master of mathematical theories.
 However, to be successful, you need more than just expertise in your given specialty.
 In fact, according to the National Association of Colleges and Employees (NACE), when participating employers were asked to name the attributes they seek in candidates, they gave their highest scores to the following three traits:

 Interestingly, technical skills (59.6%) and computer skills (55.1%), often considered among the most important skills an applicant can possess in today’s high-tech job market, ranked quite low by comparison.
 The results clarify that employers are paying much closer attention to soft skills in the workplace than they did in years past.
 In response to the demand for employees who also possess emotional intelligence, some postsecondary schools incorporate soft skills in scientific and technical specialties.
 For example, Penn State’s Engineering Department offers a career development class for junior and senior engineering students, including team-building skills, communication skills, and leadership strategies.

 Soft skills are broadly classified as a combination of personality traits, behaviors, and social attitudes that allow people to communicate effectively, collaborate, and successfully manage conflict.
-People with good soft skills tend to have strong situational awareness and emotional intelligence that allows them to navigate difficult working environments while still producing positive results.
+People with good soft skills tend to have strong situational awareness and emotional intelligence to navigate difficult working environments while still producing positive results.
 This is especially important for leadership positions because good leadership is more about managing people and directing their efforts toward the desired outcome rather than bringing any specific technical skills to bear.

 Another benefit of soft skills in the workplace is that they help people to adapt to changing circumstances.
 Being able to communicate effectively during a time of uncertainty or collaborate with others when solutions aren’t immediately obvious is hugely important whether someone is in a leadership position or not.
-Given their many applications, it’s hardly a surprise that organizations are doing more to assess a candidate’s soft skills during the interview process.
+Given their many applications, it’s hardly surprising that organizations are doing more to assess a candidate’s soft skills during the interview process.

 Also Popular: 10 Interview Questions to identify soft skills